Understanding our bodies: Headache

 How can physiotherapy help?

-Sometimes, headaches can be the sign of a more severe underlying condition, especially if the headaches themselves are very frequent, severe, continuous or appeared suddenly.
-It is therefore very important to take this condition seriously and to take the necessary steps to exclude the possibility of a serious underlying illness and to enable an enthusiastic return to your daily activities.
+While many types of headaches can be treated in physical therapy, some can be a sign of an underlying health issue, especially if the headaches themselves are very frequent, severe, continuous or have appeared suddenly.
+It is therefore important to take this condition seriously and to take the necessary steps to exclude the possibility of any unknown ailment and to enable an enthusiastic return to your daily activities.